PallaviMadhukar/Green-Solutions-using-Arduino/README.md

 # Green-Solutions-using-Arduino
-Course taught to 25 undergrads as a Teaching Fellow at PES University, Bangalore, India
+Course taken for 25 undergrads as a Teaching Fellow at PES University, Bangalore, India